HL7/davinci-deqm/source/pages/guidance.md

 ### Data Exchange

-The [DEQM Data-Exchange MeasureReport Profile] is used to get the data from the producer to a consumer of the data.
+The [DEQM Data Exchange MeasureReport Profile] is used to get the data from the producer to a consumer of the data.
 The consumer might be a system that calculates the measure report but they could also be an aggregator who sends that data on to another system to do measure calculation and reporting.
 Along with Data-Exchange MeasureReport Profile, the data producer sends the Organization, Patient and any relevant resources for the measure they have produced data on.
 When a data producer, such as a practitioner,  sends a MeasureReport bundle, they may not have all the data that is required to calculate the measure report.
 One example might be because the measure requires outcome data from at a later point in time during the measurement period.
 Another example where the data producer may not have all the data would be continuous coverage period as the producer of the data may know the patient was covered on the day the patient was seen.
 The Consumer (in this case the payer as aggregator) is the owner of all coverage information.
 Therefore, only the consumer could determine if the continuous coverage period requirement is met.

 ### Measure Reporting